catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 Source your openrc file, as explained on :ref:`command-line-interface`.

-Allow elasticluster to connect to instances over SSH:
+Allow ElastiCluster to connect to instances over SSH:

 .. code-block:: bash

   nova secgroup-add-group-rule default default tcp 22 22

-Using elasticluster
+Using ElastiCluster
 ===================

-The following commands are provided as examples on how to use elasticluster to create and interact with a simple SLURM cluster.
-For more information on elasticluster, please refer to https://elasticluster.readthedocs.org/.
+The following commands are provided as examples of how to use ElastiCluster to create and interact with a simple SLURM cluster.
+For more information on ElastiCluster, please refer to https://elasticluster.readthedocs.org/.

 Deploy a SLURM cluster on the cloud using the configuration provided: